keon/keon.github.io/source/_posts/deep-q-learning.md

 <br/>
 ## How The Agent Decides to Act

-Our agent will randomly select its action at first by certain percentage, called 'exploration rate' or 'epsilon'.
+Our agent will randomly select its action at first by a certain percentage, called 'exploration rate' or 'epsilon'.
 This is because at first, it is better for the agent to try all kinds of things before it starts to see the patterns.
-When it is not deciding the action randomly, the agent will predict the reward value based on the current state, and pick the action that will give the highest reward. `np.argmax()` is the function that picks the highest value between two elements in the `act_values[0]`.
+When it is not deciding the action randomly, the agent will predict the reward value based on the current state and pick the action that will give the highest reward. `np.argmax()` is the function that picks the highest value between two elements in the `act_values[0]`.

 ```python
 def act(self, state):